M

 The Mackenzie Wolf can be territorial once they have established their home.

 Just like the common name of the Mackenzie Wolf (i.e., the northwestern wolf) suggests, the main home of this animal is the northwest area of North America.
-They can be found as high as Alaska, though they are also found in British Columbia, Alberta, and Saskatchewan.
-Sometimes, the breed also goes as far south as the northwest region of the United States.
+They can be found as far north as Alaska, though they are also found in the Canadian provinces of British Columbia, Alberta, and Saskatchewan.
+Sometimes, they will travel as far south as the northwest region of the United States.

 Once the Mackenzie wolf establishes the home that they have chosen, it can be territorial of the area.
 They typically inhabit areas with massive forests or mountain areas.
 They flourish in the cold, which is what their coat is made to withstand.